tomvanbraeckel/yamcs.github.com/docs/server/Installation.md

 The logging level is configured  in [etc/logging.yamcs-server.properties](/docs/server/logging.yamcs-server.properties).

-#### Updating
+#### Upgrading
 Upgrading is done using the rpm command:

     rpm -U yamcs-version.noarch.rpm

 If a configuration file (in the <tt>etc</tt> directory) has been updated with regard to the previous installed version, the old files will be saved with the extension <tt>.rpmsave</tt>.
-The user then has to inspect the difference between the two version and to implement the newly added options into the old configuration files.
+The user then has to inspect the difference between the two versions and to implement the newly added options into the old configuration files.

 #### Removing